Call a private API - Amazon API Gateway

 curl -X GET https://01234567ab.execute-api.us-west-2.amazonaws.com/test/pets

-Accessing your private API using Amazon Direct Connect
+Invoke a private API using Amazon Direct Connect

-You can also use Amazon Direct Connect to establish a dedicated private connection from an on-premises network to Amazon VPC and access your private API endpoint over that connection by using public DNS names.
+You can use Amazon Direct Connect to establish a dedicated private connection from an on-premises network to Amazon VPC and access your private API endpoint over that connection by using public DNS names.

 You can also use private DNS names to access your private API from an on-premises network by setting up an Amazon Route 53 Resolver inbound endpoint and forwarding it all DNS queries of the private DNS from your remote network.
 For more information, see Forwarding inbound DNS queries to your VPCs in the Amazon Route 53 Developer Guide.

-Invoking your private API using endpoint-specific public DNS hostnames
+Invoke a private API using endpoint-specific public DNS hostnames

 You can access your private API using endpoint-specific DNS hostnames.
 These are public DNS hostnames containing the VPC endpoint ID or API ID for your private API.